-At this historical moment, philosophy’s true interest lies with those things in which Hegel professed to be least interested: with the concept-less, the individual, and the particular; with everything that has, since Plato, been written off as ephemeral and insignificant and which Hegel festooned with the label of “lazy existence.”
-Its theme would be the very qualities it deems contingent and thus downgrades to the status of quantité négligeable.
-The concept takes as it most pressing business everything it cannot reach, everything that its mechanism of abstraction must banish, everything that is not itself already an instance of the concept.
-Bergson and Husserl, the standard-bearers of philosophical modernity, gave this endeavor its initial stimulus, but then withdrew into traditional metaphysics.
-Bergson created, by sheer force, a new kind of cognition on behalf of the non-conceptual.
-The salt of dialectics gets washed away in the undifferentiated flow of life.
+At this historical moment, philosophy’s true interest lies with those things in which Hegel, at one with the tradition, professed to be least interested: with the concept-less, the individual, and the particular; with everything that has, since Plato, been written off as ephemeral and insignificant and which Hegel festooned with the label of “rotten existence.”
+Its theme would be the very qualities it demotes as contingent, to the rank of quantité négligeable.
+The concept’s most pressing business becomes everything it cannot reach, everything that its mechanism of abstraction must banish, everything that is not itself already an instance of the concept.
+Bergson, like Husserl, standard-bearers of philosophical modernity, gave this endeavor its initial stimulus, but withdrew from it into traditional metaphysics.
+Bergson created, in a coup de force, a new kind of cognition on behalf of the non-conceptual.
+The dialectical salt gets washed away in the undifferentiated flow of life.
 Everything thinglike and fixed is written off as logically subaltern instead of being comprehended, logical subalternity and all.
 Hatred for the rigidly general concept licenses a cult of irrational immediacy, of sovereign freedom smack in the middle of the unfree.
-Bergson took up cudgels against Descartes and Kant, but he pitches his two modes of cognition against one another as dualistically as their doctrines ever did; causal-mechanical cognition remains, as practical knowledge, undisturbed by intuitive cognition, just as the bourgeois establishment has nothing to fear from the lowered inhibitions and frank speech of those who owe their privilege to the establishment itself.
-The celebrated intuitions in Bergson’s philosophy are themselves utterly abstract; they hardly extend beyond the phenomenal consciousness of time, which even in Kant is at the root of chronological-physical time, in Bergson of spatial time.
+Bergson took up cudgels against Descartes and Kant, but the way he pitches his two modes of cognition against one another is as dualistic as their doctrines ever were; causal-mechanical cognition remains, as practical knowledge, undisturbed by intuitive cognition, just as the bourgeois fabric has nothing to fear from the lowered inhibitions and frank speech of those who owe their privilege to that fabric itself.
+The celebrated intuitions in Bergson’s philosophy turn out to be rather abstract themselves; they hardly extend beyond the phenomenal consciousness of time, which even in Kant is at the root of chronological-physical time, as Bergson would have it, of spatial time.
 No doubt the mind’s intuitive behavior continues to exist in fact, although in a manner hard to develop—the vestige of mimetic ways of reacting to the world.Its earlier forms promise something beyond the hardened present day.
-But intuitions hit their mark at best haphazardly.
+But intuitions hit their mark `only haphazardly.
 All cognition, even Bergson’s own, requires the rationality he so scorns, precisely if it is meant to make itself concrete.
 Durée elevated to an absolute, sheer becoming, the actus purus—these would all boomerang into the very timelessness with which Bergson taxes all metaphysics since Plato and Aristotle.
-It did not trouble him that the very thing for which he was groping, if it is not to remain a mirage, only comes into one’s sights via the instruments of cognition, via cognition’s reflection on its own means, and is reduced to something arbitrary in any procedure that is not mediated from the start by the procedures of cognition.
+It did not trouble him that the very thing for which he was groping, if it is not to remain a mirage, only comes into one’s sights via the instruments of cognition, via cognition’s reflection on its own means, and is reduced to something arbitrary in a procedure that is not mediated from the start by the procedure of cognition.